-The Gateway to College Program at Contra Costa College is now accepting applications for Summer / Fall 2021.
+The Gateway to College Program at Contra Costa College is now accepting applications for Spring 2022 soon.

 1. Complete the online Application here.
 Please make sure to include a VALID email address for both student and parent / guardian.